Latch/open-door-documentation/docs/Onboarding/directory-setup/helper-requests/index.md

 ---
 title: Supportive Request Mentions
 excerpt: >-
-  Will not do the actual Directory setup, but will assist you or it's worth knowing about them.
+  Will not do any actual setup, but will assist you or it's worth mentioning them.
 deprecated: false
 hidden: false
 metadata: